[gravityform id="8" ajax="true"]

 5. Your installation is checked and ‘Audit Passed’ by Ecovantage

-6. Your PRC and/or STC rebate is paid
+6. Your PRC and/or STC incentive is paid

 How Does the PRC Market Work?